 Towards the end of the war, the much more capable SV radar with its large wire mesh antenna replaced the SD radar antenna on the same mast.
 Many other detail changes were made as well.
-Additional ammo lockers, ladders down from the cigarette deck, rearranged lookout perches, and small spindle mounts for .50 cal machine guns appeared in a bewildering number of arrangements.
-Note also in the 23 July 1945 photos of Gurnard below that she has been up gunned with the addition of 40 mm single mounts on the forward and cigarette deck mounts and a 20 mm mount on the forward main deck position, with the 5-inch/25 sited aft.
-One other minor mod common at this time was the addition of a non-watertight door through the bridge fairwater, leading to the forward gun deck.
+Additional ammo lockers, ladders down from the cigarette deck, rearranged lookout perches, and small spindle mounts for .50 caliber machine guns appeared in a bewildering number of arrangements.
+Note also in this 23 July 1945 photo of Gurnard that she has been up gunned with the addition of 40 mm single mounts on the forward and cigarette deck mounts and a twin 20 mm mount on the forward main deck position, with the 5inch/25 sited aft.
+One other minor mod common at this time was the addition of a door non-watertight through the bridge fairwater, leading to the forward gun deck.
 This improved the access to the forward guns.
 Many of the Gato class boats finished the war with a Mod 3A fairwater.

 Some personnel were still not happy with the size of the bridge silhouette.
 One additional effort was made and it was found that the height of the bridge itself could be lowered.
 Aft of the bridge, three I-beams rose up from the deck and curved inward to provide structural support for the periscope shears.
 They also provided attachment points for the fairwater plating.
 These beams could not be removed without compromising the strength of the shears.
 Besides, they provided excellent lookout platforms.
-The plating could simply be removed allowing light to flood through.
+The plating could simply be removed allowing light to penetrate through.
 The combination of lowering the bridge and removing this plating resulted in the Mod 4 configuration.
 Although quite similar to the Mod 3, this configuration developed a little later, not appearing until early 1944.

 This shot is of the oft-modified Pogy, taken in August 1944 shows the typical Mod 4.
 Note the skeletal look of the thin scopes and the prominent mount for a TBT (Target Bearing Transmitter) on the cigarette deck.
 The SJ radar mast is still mounted forward (the late war improved SJ-1 with the bigger antenna), and the SD mast immediately aft on the shears, identical to the Mod 3 arrangement.
+Her LF loop antenna (allowing long range radio communications at periscope depth) is sited between the periscopes.
 Removing the fairwater plating and exposing the ribs gave this mod a distinctive look and is what gave rise to the Gato class being called the "covered wagon" boats.

-It bears noting that the covered wagon ribs on the fairwater were present only in the design of the Sargo, Tambor/Gar, and Gato class boats.
-Due to shorter periscopes, they did not exist on the earlier Porpoise/Perch and Salmon classes, and a total redesign of the fairwater and shears on the later Balao and Tench class boats did away with them entirely.
+It bears noting that the covered wagon ribs on the fairwater were present only in the design of the Sargo, Tambor/Gar, and Gato class boats, and this proves to be a key point in identifying submarines of these classes.
+Due to shorter periscopes, the ribs did not exist on the earlier Porpoise/Perch and Salmon classes, and a total redesign of the fairwater and shears on the later Balao and Tench class boats did away with them entirely.